HefnySco/andruav_ap_wiki/source/de-config-comm.rst

    * - "module_id"
      - just a name for your module.
      - "C1" , "COMM_MAIN" ...etc.
-   * - "module_key" (*)
-     - unique identification for your module.
-     - GUID number. you can change it or just leave it.
    * - "s2s_udp_listening_ip" (**)
      - listen ip for the de_comm module to communicate with other modules.
      - "127.0.0.1" if all modules on the same board else "0.0.0.0".